 Section 311(b) of the Clean Water Act, establishes liability for discharges of harmful quantities of oil or hazardous substances into navigable waters or their adjoining shorelines.
 The company’s penalty will be placed in the Oil Spill Liability Trust Fund and be made available to fund future oil cleanups.

 As a part of the settlement, the company has not admitted or denied its liability for the spill, nor the factual allegations set forth in the settlement, but has paid the penalty to resolve this matter.

 City of Osceola, Iowa, to Pay $8,400 for Clean Water Act Violations

 EPA Region 7 reached a proposed administrative settlement of Clean Water Act violations by the City of Osceola, Iowa, that requires the city to stabilize stream banks of a tributary flowing into White Breast Creek, and pay a cash penalty of $8,400.

-EPA investigations from 2012 through 2015 found several violations of the Clean Water Act.
 The settlement resolves violations of the city’s Clean Water Act permit effluent limitations for carbonaceous biological oxygen demand, ammonia, and total suspended solids.
 Inspectors also found operational issues such as a discharge due to an inoperable or out-of-service shut-off valve, and discharge overflows of some equipment.